wanghui5801/Data-Science-ENV-Script/README.md

 # Data Science Platform Script

-A script of setting the jupyterlab, you can use this script by the following code.
+A script of setting the data science platform, you can use this script by the following code.
 Please make sure you are not in **root**.

-- This script has been tested on the Ubuntu 20+, Debian 11+.

 ## Tutorial

 ### Jupyterlab Platform

+- This script has been tested on the **Ubuntu 20+, Debian 11+**.

 Please run the following command firstly